 Full time

 Harris Hill are delighted to be partnering with a great charity to recruit the Business Development Manager to help drive forward the charity mission at a crucial time, as they adapt to a changing funding landscape and build sustainable income for the future.
 About the Role Reporting directly to the Chief Executive, you will play a key leadership role within the organisation.
-You'll be responsible for developing and delivering income generation strategies, building strong partnerships, and ensuring long-term financial sustainability.
+You ll be responsible for developing and delivering income generation strategies, building strong partnerships, and ensuring long-term financial sustainability.
 This is a hands on and varied role where you will: Lead and grow diverse income streams including grants, corporate partnerships, and community fundraising Develop compelling funding proposals and manage a strong pipeline of opportunities Build and maintain relationships with funders, donors, and stakeholders Oversee flagship fundraising events and support third-party fundraisers Line manage charity shop managers and nurture a network of volunteers Contribute to strategic planning and organisational development Represent the charity externally with confidence and professionalism About You We are looking for a proactive, organised and motivated individual who can think strategically while delivering practical results.
 You will bring: Proven experience in fundraising, business development, or a similar role Strong track record in securing funding (grants, trusts, corporate, or individual giving) Excellent communication and relationship-building skills Experience managing events, campaigns, and stakeholder relationships Confidence in presenting, networking, and representing an organisation Strong organisational and analytical skills Experience managing staff or volunteers A collaborative, resilient, and adaptable approach Experience within the charity sector and knowledge of fundraising regulations is desirable.
 Full job description available upon request.
-Salary: £35,229- £40,885 per annum, pro rata Contract Type: permanent, part-time, Flexible (maximum 30 hours per week) Location: Stockport Application: Cv and Supporting statement to Deadline: On rolling basis If you're interested and would like to review a full job description, please contact Hannah at Harris Hill at Harris Hill Charities Recruitment Specialists operates an equal opportunity policy and commits to treating all of our candidates and jobseekers fairly.
-We welcome and encourage applications from everyone regardless of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.
+Salary: £35,229- £40,885 this will be pro rata of the 30 hours Contract Type: permanent, part-time, Flexible (maximum 30 hours per week) Location: Stockport Application: Cv and Supporting statement to Deadline: On rolling basis If you re interested and would like to review a full job description, please contact Lucy at Harris Hill at As a leading charity recruitment specialist and a certified B Corp , Harris Hill is committed to high and ever-improving standards of equitable and inclusive recruitment.
+We actively welcome applications from all sections of the community, regardless of age, disability, gender, race, religion, sexuality, or other protected characteristics.

 Full time